Diabetes Medications

 Learn about aspirin and heart disease.

 The American Heart Association receives support from pharmaceutical and biotech companies, device manufacturers and health insurance providers whose products may be mentioned in this article.
 The American Heart Association maintains strict policies preventing supporters from influencing science-based health information.
-A list of supporters can be found here.
+View a list of supporters.

 Living with Type 2 diabetes?